thepirateraccoon/itu-devops-group-noname/CONTRIBUTING.md

 - Q: How do we expect contributions to look like?
   - Commits to feature branches do not have to pass tests
   - The code on the master branch should always work (i.e. pull requests to the master branch)
+  - Pull request to the release branch should be discussed and worked towards.

 - Q: Who is responsible for integrating/reviewing contributions?
   - Two persons have to review and accept pull requests to the master branch.